-Guerilla Architects is an international collective focusing on societal constraints and subversive architectural transformations.
+Guerilla Architects is a multi-disciplinary collective focusing on societal constraints and subversive architectural transformations.
 Their work overlaps with socially-engaged art projects in its interest in dialogue, collaboration and direct work with the community.

 Being „guerilla“ is their approach to urban development.
 They do not believe that one has to build big to create large value.
 On the contrary, working with existing structures, it often requires just minimal invasive interventions in order to give new meaning to former invisible spaces: Guerilla Architects draw on the untapped potential – the free resources – from the abundance and overproduction of urban society.